open-telemetry/opentelemetry-specification/specification/metrics/api.md

 The `unit` is an optional string provided by the author of the Instrument.
 It SHOULD be treated as an opaque string from the API and SDK.

-* If the `unit` is not provided or the `unit` is null, the API MUST make sure that the behavior is the same as an empty `unit` string.
 * It MUST be case-sensitive (e.g. `kb` and `kB` are different units), ASCII string.
 * It can have a maximum length of 63 characters.
 The number 63 is chosen to